bbc/childrens-games-starter-pack/docs/gmi.md

 This will perform a full-page re-direct to a registration form.
 Once the user has completed registration they will be returned to the page from which they left to complete the registration form.

+#### Register on Pick'n'Mix

+When in Pick'n'mix, `account.register` will open a new window with the BBC ID registration pages.
+When the user has successfully registered, this will return with a promise.
+This promise should be handled correctly by the client inside PnM, but can be ignored when on web.

 ### Sign-in
 When a user is ready to sign-in it is necessary to re-direct them to the sign-in page.
 This can be achieved by invoking: -